MobileFirst-Platform-Developer-Center/PushNotificationsSwift/README.md

 * Must be tested on physical devices.
 * The BundleID must relate to an AppID configured with push notifications.
 * The certificate must be uploaded via the MobileFirst Operations Console.
+* Must use Xcode 7.3 and Swift 2.2

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0